vladulentor/ConstructionMod/CHANGE_LIST.md

 - Added "Twice-Measured" skill potion at level 35.
 This will give you a boost in multiple craft chance when making construction materials *or* potency when making furniture.

 ---
+## Summoning

+- Nerfed the Bear and Devil synergy to account for Roaring Bonfires.
+It now gives a 15% increased Bonfire Interval, as opposed to 100%.
+Additionally it now gets spent on lighting a bonfire, as well as on a bonfire action.

+---

 ## Astrology